Hiring

 What We Mean by Attitude

-This isn't about being cheerful or saying the right things in an interview.
-Attitude shows up in how you handle the stuff that isn't in the job description.
+This is not about being cheerful or saying the right things in an interview.
+Attitude shows up in how you handle the stuff that is not in the job description.

 These small moments reveal more than any resume ever could.